yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/1_Prepare_macOS_device.md

 > Defender does not support beta version of MacOS.
 The new macOS version will be supported on Day 1 of its General Availability (GA) release.

 ## Network requirements
-To ensure proper connectivity for MDE on macOS, review the official documentation:
+To ensure proper connectivity for Defender on macOS, review the official documentation:
  https://learn.microsoft.com/en-us/defender-endpoint/microsoft-defender-endpoint-mac-prerequisites#network-connectivity
  https://learn.microsoft.com/en-us/defender-endpoint/configure-environment